 A Brief History of Coalbrookdale

-Founded in 1709, the family-owned company was famed for its cast iron works.
-Using improved methods, they first made sand-cast iron pots, and also produced parts for steam engines.
-Their work includes fabricating the famed Iron Bridge in the company's home town (the first ever made entirely of cast iron) in 1780 as well, which earned the business accolades at the time.
+Founded in 1709, the family-owned company was famed for its cast ironworks.
+Using improved methods, they first made sand-cast iron pots and also produced parts for steam engines.
+Their work includes fabricating the famed Iron Bridge in the company's home town (the first-ever made entirely of cast iron) in 1780 as well, which earned the business accolades at the time.

 In the 1840s, the company's president Francis Darby began developing lines of decorative furniture.
 Given its strength and resistance to rust, cast iron was ideal for pieces intended for outdoor use.
 If cared for properly, cast iron could last forever.
 And since it could be mass-manufactured, it was more economical than wrought iron.
 This made it perfect for the rising middle-class clientele.
 That doesn't mean it was of low quality.
 Coalbrookdale's cast iron furniture is viewed as some of the finest and most intricate ever made.
-In fact, the furniture scored a hit at London's Great Exhibition in 1851, and Queen Victoria herself became a client of this popular company.
+The furniture scored a hit at London's Great Exhibition in 1851, and Queen Victoria herself became a client of this popular company.

 Christopher Dresser, who is seen by many as a pioneer in the Arts and Crafts movement in England, designed for Coalbrookdale beginning in 1867.
 While he worked as a designer for companies that made a variety of goods (ceramics makers Minton and Wedgwood to name two), his tables, chairs, benches, stoves, and hat racks manufactured by Coalbrookdale stand out.
-Some antique enthusiasts find these pieces to be his best work, in fact.
+Some antique enthusiasts find these pieces to be his best work.
 "Look for scrolled geometric plants and flowers interspersed with incised lines and zigzags," according to Christopher Proudlove, a British writer specializing in antiques.
 "Problem is, his pieces were never signed, but his style is unmistakable."

-By 1929, the Coalbrookdale Company had merged with several others, ceasing its independent existence as a family owned business.
+By 1929, the Coalbrookdale Company had merged with several others, ceasing its independent existence as a family-owned business.
 Even so, designs with Coalbrookdale roots dating back more a century are still being produced today to the delight of those who own them.